-It was a serendipitous discussion with Dr T D Dogra on various languages and representations of same in life that the entire world of computer programing can be represented by only two- binary system, viz.
+It was a serendipitous discussion with Dr T D Dogra1 on various languages and representations of same in life that the entire world of computer programing can be represented by only two- binary system, viz.
 0 and 1.
 The modern binary number system, the basis for binary code, was invented by Gottfried Leibniz in 1689 and appears in his article Explication de l'Arithmétique Binaire.
-The full title is translated into English as the "Explanation of the binary arithmetic", which uses only the characters 1 and 0.
+The full title is translated into English as the "Explanation of the binary arithmetic", which uses only the characters 1 and 0.2 code system of Triguna and its combinations?
+Can all human behavior be quantified on the basis of this model of three-Triguna?

 Or for that matter the genome coding of DNAs of all living beings can be represented by four alphabet and combinations of it.
-Similarly, can we represent all matters living, non-living, animate or in-animate using the threecode system of Triguna and its combinations?
-Can all human behavior be quantified on the basis of this model of three-Triguna?
+Similarly, can we represent all matters-living, non-living, animate or in-animate using the three-

 The Sanskrit word guṇa has the basic meaning of "string" or "a single thread or strand of a cord or twine".
-In more abstract uses, it may mean "a subdivision, species, kind, and generally, quality.
+In more abstract uses, it may mean "a subdivision, species, kind, and generally, quality.3

-The concept of Triguna is originally found in the Sāmkhya philosophy of Kapil muni.
+The concept of Triguṇa is originally found in the Sāmkhya philosophy of Kapil muni.4